Separated biking and walking paths

 Parking clearway 7am-9.30am

 We’re improving the shared path along Hutt Road to make it safer for people on foot and on bikes.
 It's one of our busiest commuter routes and a crucial link in the region's wider cycle network.
-Work on stage 1 of the path between Caltex Fuel Stop and the Tinakori Road intersection is almost complete.
+Work between Caltex Fuel Stop and the Tinakori Road intersection is almost complete.
 Work to widen the bridge over the Kaiwharawhara Stream is now expected to begin in late 2018 and will take about 4 months.
 The timing is reliant on Mobil being able to move their fuel pipes under the bridge so the work can go ahead.

 The changes allow people on bikes and on foot to use the newly upgraded walking and cycle paths as intended, without having to negotiate vehicles parked on the footpath or watch for people driving or reversing along the path.

 Keep up to date with how projects are going, and understand the process so far.
 New events will be added as the project progresses.Read more

 Travel along Hutt Road and you'll see how and where we plan to make improvements.Read more

 Why Hutt Road rather than a coastal route?Read more

 View supporting documents for Hutt Road improvements.Read more